thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 required or not depends on the type.

-**Define a destruction point for C++ classes.** This can't be done universally in all Swift code, but it is feasible for local variables of concrete types.
+**Define a destruction point for C++ classes.** This can't be done universally in all Codira code, but it is feasible for local variables of concrete types.

-An example where it is not possible to maintain precise destruction semantics for C++ classes is in a generic Swift function that is called with a C++ class as a type parameter.
-In this case, we must be able to compile one definition of a Swift function, which must work regardless of the nature of the type (be it a Swift type or a C++ class).
-This limitation does not seem too bad, because RAII types are not often passed as type parameters to templates in C++, which creates a reason to believe it will not be common in Swift either.
+An example where it is not possible to maintain precise destruction semantics for C++ classes is in a generic Codira function that is called with a C++ class as a type parameter.
+In this case, we must be able to compile one definition of a Codira function, which must work regardless of the nature of the type (be it a Codira type or a C++ class).
+This limitation does not seem too bad, because RAII types are not often passed as type parameters to templates in C++, which creates a reason to believe it will not be common in Codira either.

 **Allow the API owner to annotate the C++ class as requiring a precise destruction point.** An improvement upon the previous approach where unusual